 What aspects of the idea would potential BridgeBuilder funds primarily support?
 (500 characters)

-Skill development of 300 transgender persons (tuition fee, stipends, transportation, equipment, resource materials)
+Skill development of 300 transgender persons (tuition fee, stipend, equipment, materials)

-Funds for establishment of 10 transgender-owned businesses & market linkages development
+Funds for setting up 10 transgender-owned businesses & market linkages development

 Exhibitions/fashion shows/e-commerce platform

 Media campaigns & engagement, panel discussions, publications for sensitization